-Resources are stored centrally and include books, pictures, artefacts, posters.
+Resources include books, pictures, artefacts, posters.
 All materials should be handled very sensitively and with respect.

 Assessment, recording and reporting

 As RE involves a process of personal development and emerging/changing views, it is difficult to formally assess all but the ability of pupils to recall facts and to be able to express a view about religions.